-- The following conditions and/or requirements apply to permits:A written statement describing how the proposed subdivision or development of land addresses - the approved Development Plan. - A condition requiring a Section 173 agreement to be registered on the title of the land to provide for apportionment of financial contributions to higher order shared infrastructure in accordance with the Warrnambool Eastern Activity Centre Shared Infrastructure Plan 2016.
+- The following conditions and/or requirements apply to permits:A written statement describing how the proposed subdivision or development of land addresses - A written statement describing now the proposed subdivision or development of land addresses the approved Development Plan. - A condition requiring a Section 173 agreement to be registered on the title of the land to provide for apportionment of financial contributions to higher order shared infrastructure in accordance with the Warrnambool Eastern Activity Centre Shared Infrastructure Plan 2016.